 Picture credit: http://en.wikipedia.org/wiki/File:John_William_Waterhouse_-_Ulysses_and_the_Sirens_(1891).jpg

-Cut and pasted from The Stage website:
+Cut and pasted from the Radio 4 Website:

 The production was broadcast in seven parts across 'Bloomsday', 16th June 2012 on BBC Radio 4.

 In a landmark project a new dramatisation of Ulysses was broadcast across one day - morning, afternoon and evening.

 The dramatisation, by Robin Brooks, follows the novel’s two iconic characters, Leopold Bloom and Stephen Dedalus as they wander across Dublin in the course of one ordinary day, the 16th June 1904.

 The cast is led by Henry Goodman as Leopold Bloom.
 With Andrew Scott as Stephen Dedalus, Niamh Cusack as Molly Bloom and Stephen Rea as the Narrator.
 Twenty-five actors have taken part, and the music includes new recordings of songs by Irish soprano Daire Halpin.

 The drama is directed by Jeremy Mortimer and Jonquil Panting and produced by Jeremy Mortimer and Claire Grove.